 I am a Rogerian therapist, which means that I follow person-centered and collaborative models of counselling.
 I believe that the counselling relationship is the most important factor in therapy.

-I am trained in trauma-focused Acceptance and Commitment Therapy (ACT), Motivational Interviewing, and structured trauma therapy.
+I am trained in Internal Family Systems Therapy, trauma-focused Acceptance and Commitment Therapy (ACT), Motivational Interviewing, and structured trauma therapy.

 If you’re sick or isolating, you’re welcome to request we move our session online.
 If you’re unable to make your appointment then please give me as much notice as you can.
 If you’re finding that you’re reluctant to come along, let me know how you’re feeling and we’ll work on a solution together.